If you want your mobile app to rise above excellence, the first thing you should take care of is user-friendly interface design.

 Ideally, it should be unique and at the same time easy-to-use interface that will attract new customers and keep the standing ones interested.

 Before you actually get down to creating your app design, make sure you remember what interaction design is really after.
 Its core principles underlie any kind of design whether it is meant for small-screen devices or the web.
 Let’s go through some basic rules of interaction design:

 - Clear goal.
 Understanding the goal of your design is a key.
-If you know your target audience, chances are you will make app design that match your customers’ needs.
+If you know your target audience, chances are you will make an app design that matches your customers’ needs.

 - App usability.
 Ideally, your app should meet users’ expectations for workflow and layout.
 This is what app developers call usability.
 If it’s an –easy-to-use, nearly intuitive app, more people will want to download it.